kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 Making our font size not hard coded this way, we also take care of users who have their browser default settings changed to their likings, like near-sighted or far-sighted people, I think it is safe to say that it becomes responsive in a way.

+**EM font size**

+This sets the font size in relation to the font size of the element

 ### no.5 Setting up a Browsersync, let gulp use it to refresh the page for you

 Browser sync is awesome!